 While there are other entry-level positions in healthcare, there are some that are more closely related to phlebotomy than others.
 There are career paths that can start a long journey in the medical field.
 Many of these offer the same types of training structure as phlebotomy.
 Some of them even include tasks that are also performed by a phlebotomist.

 If you’re interested in a career in the medical field, but may want to consider other options, you can choose an alternative path to your career.
 The following jobs are related to phlebotomy and are careers that are suitable for older adults:

 A Medical Lab Technician has many similarities to a phlebotomist.
 They work directly in the lab to prepare different specimens for testing.
-Phlebotomists must also understand lab procedures, and how to properly prepare specimens.
+Phlebotomists must also understand lab procedures, and how to prepare specimens properly.